AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/allocate-products.md

 ## Allocate products

-The **Product Allocation** tab in the [!DNL Global Admin Console] shows allocation units for products purchased across the organization hierarchy.
+The **[!UICONTROL Product Allocation]** tab in the [!DNL Global Admin Console] shows allocation units for products purchased across the organization hierarchy.
 As a [global administrator](https://helpx.adobe.com/enterprise/global-admin-console/manage-administrators.html#admins), you can allocate these product resources to another organization in the organization tree and specify the quantity to allocate.
 As a [global viewer](https://helpx.adobe.com/enterprise/global-admin-console/manage-administrators.html#admins), you can view and export the data but cannot make any updates.

 To allocate products to an organization, follow these steps: